polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mss-i2c/mpfs-i2c-master-slave/README.md

 Use menu option 1 to write between 0 and 32 bytes of data from the master I2C device to the slave I2C device.
 Any data received by the slave is written to the slave_tx_buffer[] array and overwrites some or all of the default contents
-- "<<-------Slave Tx data ------->>".
-0 byte transfers are allowed with this option but not with option 3 below.

 Use menu option 2 to read the 32 bytes of data from the Slave I2C slave_tx_buffer[] via I2C and display it on the console.